Native vegetation

 Many years of habitat loss

-The Hunter River has been severely degraded over the past 200 years due to land clearing to allow farming in the floodplains.
-This loss of native bushland, as well as historical de-snagging practises (the removal of riparian and instream trees and wood), has led to severe sedimentation, poor water quality and reduced habitat in the river.
-As a result, the riparian zones are not able to perform important ecological functions that support local wildlife and maintain waterway health.
+The Hunter River was severely degraded over the past 200 years due to land clearing for farming in the floodplains.
+This loss of native bushland, along with historical de-snagging practices (the removal of riparian and instream trees and wood), led to severe sedimentation, poor water quality, and reduced habitat in the river.
+As a result, the riparian zones were unable to perform important ecological functions that support local wildlife and maintain waterway health.

 The site chosen for restoration feature limited vegetation density and diversity, extensive invasive weed growth, and unstable sediment prone to erosion.